igorski/igorski/README.md

 ### What I’m currently working on:

- - a "swarm of howling voices"-synthesizer
+ - a multi flavour distortion effect
- - my next record (you can always [stream my music](https://songwhip.com/drosophelia) on the platform of your choice)
+ - my next record (you can always [stream my music](https://linktr.ee/drosophelia) on the platform of your choice)
- - a browser based RTS game (nothing world shocking, just to amuse myself)